-2. Pathways to TEAP Accreditation
+2. PATHWAYS TO TEAP ACCREDITATION

-The scheme offers 3 pathways to accreditation, the broad role descriptors for which are outlined below:
+The scheme offers three pathways to accreditation, the broad role descriptors for which are outlined below:

-Associate Fellow Fellow Senior Fellow A practitioner who has reached a A practitioner who is able to apply A practitioner who is able to apply level of professional development with a high level of autonomy and a wide range of professional values and effectiveness to be able to achievement a range of and knowledge, to design and lead apply, with a degree of support, professional values and knowledge the delivery of effective EAP the professional values and to effectively plan and deliver high provision with significant impact knowledge, to competently plan quality EAP provision whilst on the practice and professional and deliver effective EAP teaching, engaging in professional development of others within a assessment and feedback. development and scholarship to beyond their institution. inform their own practice.
+Associate Fellow Fellow Senior Fellow A practitioner who has reached a A practitioner who is able to apply A practitioner who is able to apply level of professional development the range of professional values a wide range of professional values and effectiveness to be able to and knowledge to effectively plan and knowledge, to design and lead apply the professional values and and deliver high quality EAP the delivery of effective EAP knowledge, to competently plan provision whilst engaging in provision with significant impact and deliver effective EAP teaching, professional development and on the practice and professional assessment and feedback. scholarship to inform their own development of others with practice. beyond their institution.